Nylilsa/nylilsa.github.io/_roadmap.md

 replay : Done
 contributors : Done
 ins : Done
-canvas :
+canvas : Done
-buildCategoriesTable : Done (initial showcase toggle needs to be fixed, currently they are all shown by default) jumpto : Done (However, need to fix current instances of jumpTo) img : Done imgcss : Done hr_custom : Done (implementation is janky but seems to work) match : Done
+buildCategoriesTable : Not done (initial showcase toggle needs to be fixed, currently they are all shown by default) jumpto : Done (However, need to fix current instances of jumpTo) img : Done imgcss : Done hr_custom : Done (implementation is janky but seems to work) match : Done

+ok now new problem:
+Example: Someone shares old link: https://nylilsa.github.io/#/bugs/th06/dialogue-desync Current iteration does not resolve to correct page.
+Todo1 :
+1. Write front end code that extracts hash (#/bugs/th06/dialogue-desync)
+2. Check if first two are page (if equals to "#/") (note : anchors do not have "/" as 2nd char)
+3. Also check if second part (baseUrl + "bugs/th06/dialogue-desync") resolves to a page
+4. If true for both, redirect to page

+Todo2 : make baseUrl redirect to home page

+Todo3 : check for SEO things for HTML for better indexing/previews etc.